 Social Media Marketing Insights: What We Learned From 942 Facebook, LinkedIn, and Twitter Posts in 2017

-Looking for data-driven social media marketing tips?
-Good.
-You’ve come to the right place.
+If you’re looking for data-driven social media marketing tips, you’ve come to the right place.

 We recently analyzed 942 social media posts to discover what works in 2017.
 Some of what we discovered will confirm what you already know, but some of it may surprise you.
 (It certainly surprised us!)

 In the first quarter of 2017, we published a total of 132 Facebook posts.
 Here’s what we discovered: